-Investment in San Diego County Treasury
+Investment in County Treasury

 The District is considered to be an involuntary participant in an external investment pool as the District is required to deposit all receipts and collections of monies with their County Treasurer (Education Code Section 41001).
-The fair value of the District's investment in the pool is reported in the accompanying financial statements based on the fair value provided by the San Diego County Treasurer.
+The fair value of the District's investment in the pool is reported in the accompanying financial statements based on the District's pro-rata share of the fair value provided by the San Diego County Treasurer.
 The balance available for withdrawal is based on the accounting records maintained by the County Treasurer, which is recorded on the amortized cost basis.